 Risk can be introduced to an environment in many ways.
 Eliminating cybercriminals, malicious insiders, and simple mistakes are just a few of the objectives of good security.
 And while most organizations understand the need to secure their own systems, practice proper cyber hygiene, craft and enforce strong processes, and apply advanced security technologies... many only apply that level of rigor within their network perimeter.
 Unfortunately, that’s only part of the equation.Your attack surface ventures far beyond your own facilities, and while these areas may not be directly in your sight, they require the same amount of attention in regard to cybersecurity.
 Ransomware users can infiltrate your cybersphere through open channels that your vendors provide:

-With data breaches today coming through a majority of third-party vendors, (BusinessWire), CISOs need to keep these inherited risks squarely in their sites.
+With data breaches today coming through a majority of third-party vendors, (BusinessWire), CISOs need to keep these inherited risks squarely in their sights.
 The traditional approach to supply chain risk assessment takes the form of a vendor security questionnaire that CISOs ask their critical vendors to complete – usually before contracting their services and then again annually.
 But this approach leaves much to be unaccounted for.
 If security programs worldwide leverage intelligence to counter their direct adversaries, shouldn’t a similar approach be adopted to counter indirect adversaries?

 Related Reading - A Zero Trust Network Architecture (ZTNA) POV with Appgate